vineetred/people/readme.md

 - ....
 - profit

-To contribute to this project, please refer to `CONTRIBUTING.md` (does not exist right now, we'll come up with it a bit later).
+To contribute to this project, please refer to `CONTRIBUTING.md`.

 For your first Pull Request (PR), add your name to `contributors.md`.
 Eventually, we will start developing the application as described above.